Mud salamander

 The mud salamander (Pseudotriton montanus) is a bright red salamander of the family Plethodontidae.
 It is found in streams, seeps and swamps and underneath logs, rocks and leaves.
 It is endemic to the eastern half of the United States with one isolated population in central Mississippi.
 Mud salamanders are rarely seen plethodontids that inhabit muddy wetland and riparian habitats.
 Mud salamanders don't generally live above 700 meters in elevation in the Appalachian Mountains, resulting in two geographically isolated populations.
 Mud salamanders have short stocky bodies ranging from 7.5 to 16 cm long.
 Body color ranges with age and locality.
 There are four subspecies in the mud salamander complex, namely the Gulf Coast mud salamander, rusty mud salamander, Midland mud salamander and the eastern mud salamander.
 Mud salamanders are ectothermic, meaning that they cannot control their body temperature and it fluctuates with the temperature.
 The mud salamander is readily confused with two other species, the red salamander (Pseudotriton ruber) and the spring salamander (Gyrinophilus porphyriticus).

 Taxonomy

 The taxonomy of Pseudotriton montanus and its closest relatives is unsettled.
 Several subspecies have been described, and some of these might warrant full species rank.
 In particular, Pseudotriton diastictus maybe treated as a species or a subspecies (Pseudotriton montanus diastictus).
 The rest of this article is following the latter position.
+The four recognized subspecies include the Eastern Mud Salamander (P. m. montanus), Midland Mud Salamander (P. m. diastitctus), Gulf Coast Mud Salamander (P. m. flavissimus) and the Rusty Mud Salamander (P. m. floridanus).